natxocc/sigpro/docs/convert.md

 # HTML to SigPro Converter

-Convert your existing HTML markup directly into SigPro Tag Helper syntax.
-Paste your HTML in the left panel and get clean, ready-to-use SigPro code on the right.
+Convert your existing HTML markup directly into SigPro tag-helper syntax.
+Paste your HTML on the left and get clean, ready-to-use SigPro code on the right.

 ## Usage